The Association Journal

 Laboratory phonology is the term used for the scientific study of the encoding elements of spoken language, their organization, their grammatical function, and their role in speech.
 Research questions and some methods used in laboratory phonology also extend naturally to the parallel investigation of manual signs (and non-manual gestures) as the encoding elements of signed languages.

 Laboratory phonology is at the forefront of the general shift towards experimental and quantitative approaches to the study of language across the discipline of linguistics.
 It is emerging as the dominant approach to the study of sound systems at universities across North America, Europe, Australia, New Zealand, and at many other locations.

 Laboratory Phonology is indexed in the Directory of Open Access Journals (DOAJ) as well as in Web of Science and Scopus.
-It is listed in Journal Citation Reports (JCR) as having a 2017 Impact Factor of 1.0 (and 0.87 without self-sites).
+It is listed in Journal Impact Factors (JIF) 2020 as having a JIF of 1.667.